 A post shared by Abi White (@abigaliyan) on

 Did you know?
-The region was once home to the ‘big scrub’– Australia’s largest low-lying rainforest spanning over 75,000 hectares.
-Sadly, due to aggressive land-clearing since the 1840’s (for prized woods such as cedar), only 300 hectares remain (and preserved in national parks) – less than 1% of the original area
+The region was once home to the ‘big scrub’ – Australia’s largest low-lying rainforest spanning over 75,000 hectares.
+Sadly, due to aggressive land-clearing since the 1840’s (for prized woods such as cedar), only 300 hectares remain (preserved in national parks) – less than 1% of the original area.

 NSW National Parks app